Chanchaldhiman/dsm-optimizer/README.md

 **MCL gave me more clusters than my max.** Candidates are raw algorithm output - an algorithm's natural granularity can't always be dialed.
 Your k range and size limits are enforced when you *sequence* the chosen candidate (small clusters merged, oversized split); out-of-range candidates are badged.

 **Is my data uploaded anywhere?** No. The app is a local server talking to a local window.
-Airgapped machines work fine.

 **Weighted dependencies?** Yes - any positive number.
 Weights feed the cost function, MCL flow, tearing preferences, and propagation strengths.